leftfield-geospatial/geedim/docs/getting_started/cli.rst

 Command line
 ============

-..
-Geedim command line functionality is accessed with the |geedim|_ command, and its sub-commands.

 Much of the API functionality can also be accessed on the command line with the |geedim|_ command, and its sub-commands.

 Get help on ``geedim`` with: